Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 1. **Lucius** He's one of the reason why this formation started to get popular
 2. **Arkan** Lucius is a hard unit to get, so users w/o Lucius can use him instead
 3. **Lilian** She's one of the reason why this formation started to get popular as well.
 She can easily reach 100% armor when her skill level is +3.
-Also if she is attacked multiple times before she attacks, she's can deal surprising aoe damage.
+Also if she is attacked multiple times before she attacks, she's can do terrible terrible damage.

-In KR server, there's a popular saying <span style="color:red">**front Lucius back Lilian : an abhorring combination**</span>.
-Because there is only 1 unit that has a armor piercing attack that attack that jumps (Seto, who is ***surprise surprise*** also a legendary units like Lucius and 6 Devils...), you can pretty much say she's almost invincible.

 ---